 However, don’t count out simpler wines.
 They can be just as good as a more complex wine.
 For example, an Italian Pinot Grigio will have simpler flavors than say a Chardonnay from California, but still be a quality wine.

 Lastly, and perhaps the easiest way to determine your wine’s quality is the length of the finish, or how long the flavors last in your mouth.
-You simply swallow the wine and see how long the flavor lasts on your palate.
+You simply swallow the wine and see how long the good parts of the flavor lasts on your palate.
 The longer it lingers, the better the wine.

 If, once you’ve swallowed, the flavor disappears immediately, it’s probably not such high quality.
 But if you can still taste the appealing characteristics 2, 3, or 4 seconds after, you may be onto something.
 When you can still taste the wine after 10 seconds or longer, you may have hit the quality wine jackpot!